gabriele-mastrapasqua/mars-rover-kata/README.md

 ## Run with docker

 You can run the app using docker running those commands:

 ```
 docker build -t nextjs-docker .
 docker run -p 3000:3000 nextjs-docker
 ```

+then open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Run tests